resess/Slicer4D/README.md

 <p><img alt="Step 2 (described above)" src="./assets/UsingSlicer4D/Slide2.png" width="600"/></p>

-- Once the program slice is computed, the IDE grays out program statements that are not in the slice in the source code viewer.
+- Once the program slice is computed, the IDE grays-out program statements that are not in the slice in the source code viewer.

 <p><img alt="Step 3 (described above)" src="./assets/UsingSlicer4D/Slide3.png" width="600"/></p>

 - The user can manually add breakpoints, or let the plugin automatically add one to the first line of the slice.
-At this point, one can no longer add breakpoints to non-slice lines, i.e., grayed out lines.
+At this point, one can no longer add breakpoints to non-slice lines, i.e., grayed-out lines.

 <p><img alt="Step 4 (described above)" src="./assets/UsingSlicer4D/Slide4.png" width="600"/></p>